-A professor of the faculty of mathematics and information technology at Adam Mickiewicz University (AMU), Poznan, Poland is visiting the college to teach students of BSc CSIT for two months in February/ March 2024 under Erasmus+ exchange program between TU and AMU.
+A professor of the faculty of mathematics and information technology at Adam Mickiewicz University (AMU), Poznan, Poland will visit the college to teach students of BSc CSIT for two months in near future under Erasmus+ exchange program between TU and AMU.

 An international event named as IdeaX 2023 was organized in collaboration with UNESCO, Ministry of Education, Science and Technology, Central Department of Linguistic (TU) including different relevant association and organizations.
 The purpose of the event was to preserve indigenous language using tools of information technology.
+Recently, the IdeaX 2024 event has been initiated.